Our Services

 • Accurate, non-invasive assessment of circulation

-• Performed by experienced vascular specialists
+• Performed by an experienced vascular specialist

 • State-of-the-art Doppler technology for precise readings